enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/wait-command.md

 When considering the functionality of some functions, you should come to realize that not everything should happen at once.

-We can use boolean and loops that activate when a certain condition is met.
+We can use boolean and loops that activate when a certain condition is met to ensure multiple functions don't run at once.

 **Time** is a good way to determine behaviour, especially in Roblox where time is often used to set off specific events.
 Hence, we introduce `wait()`.